dbt-checkpoint/dbt-checkpoint/HOOKS.md

 `--global-flags`: Global dbt flags applicable to all subcommands.
 Instead of dash `-` please use `+`.</br>
 `--cmd-flags`: Command-specific dbt flags.
 Instead of dash `-` please use `+`.</br>
 `--model-prefix`: Prefix dbt selector, for selecting parents.</br>
-`--model-postfix`: Postfix dbt selector, for selecting children.
+`--model-postfix`: Postfix dbt selector, for selecting children.<br/>
 `--models`: dbt-checkpoint is by default running changed files.
 If you need to override that, e.g. in case of Slim CI (`state:modified`), you can use this option.

 #### Example